 Note: The full instructions are provided in the recipe card below.

 Preheat the oven to 375°F and set an oven rack in the middle position.
-Grease an 8” x 8” square or 2-quart baking dish with butter; set aside.
+Grease a 9"x 9'' square dish or 2-quart baking dish with butter; set aside.
 In a medium bowl, combine the blueberries, sugars, vanilla, lemon zest, lemon juice, and cornstarch.
 Stir to incorporate, and set the berry mixture aside.
 In a large bowl, combine the dry ingredients.
 Whisk together the flour, sugar, baking powder, baking soda, and salt.

 Add the cubed butter, and work it into the flour mixture with a pastry cutter or your hands until it resembles coarse bread crumbs.
 Whisk buttermilk and vanilla together in a glass measuring cup or small bowl; add it to the flour and butter mixture and stir together with a rubber spatula, just until combined; do not overmix.